As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The Maumee River near Fort Wayne, in Northern Indiana, is among the best places to rockhound for gemstones, minerals, and crystals.

-When visiting this river, focus on the gravels that are closer to Fort Wayne.
-You can find agates, fossilized corals, jasper, and even petrified wood.
+When visiting this river, focus on the gravels closer to Fort Wayne.
+You can find agates, fossilized corals, jasper, and petrified wood.

 Brown County

-Brown County is among the best counties for gem hunters in Central Indiana.
-The glacial drifts and area gravels have revealed numerous times corundum, quartz, and diamond specimens.
+Brown County is one of the top counties for gem hunters in Central Indiana.
+Corundum, quartz, and diamond specimens are frequently discovered in glacier drifts and local gravels.

-The north road cut of the Brown County State Park entrance is a popular spot for various types of geodes.
+The north road cut of the Brown County State Park entrance is a popular location for collecting numerous geodes.

-For example, goethite geodes, marcasite geodes, aragonite geodes, and even geodes with quartz crystals in them have been unearthed, making this spot among the best for searching geodes in Indiana.
+Goethite geodes, marcasite geodes, aragonite geodes, and even geodes containing quartz crystals have all been discovered here, making it one of the top places to look for geodes in Indiana.

 Lawrence County